Upgrade & Stay Safe! Loveland Electrical Panel Installation & Repair Skip to main content

 Replacing an electrical panel is a big project that can take several hours or even days to complete.
 It is important to prepare for the process by clearing the area around the panel and making arrangements for any necessary power outages.

-Your home electrician will likely need to turn off the power breaker switches to your home during the replacement process, so be sure to plan accordingly.
+Your local home electrician will likely need to turn off the power breaker switches to your home during the replacement process, so be sure to plan accordingly.
 This may mean finding alternative accommodations for a few days or making arrangements to stay with friends or family.

 Do Consider Upgrades